AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 - Fixed failing credit system tests by implementing a verified test user fixture
 - Removed unused SMTP email configuration in favor of using only SendGrid for email delivery
 - Created comprehensive implementation plan for Google OAuth 2.0 integration that maintains compatibility with existing JWT token system
+- Implemented Google OAuth 2.0 authentication with full JWT token compatibility
+- Created database migrations for OAuth user fields
+- Added new API endpoints for the OAuth flow and account linking/unlinking
+- Developed comprehensive documentation and examples for the Google OAuth integration
+- Created test files to verify OAuth implementation

 ## Current Documentation
 - **productContext.md**: Project overview, vision, goals, and constraints